yegor256/blog/_drafts/daily.md

 is nothing wrong with
 [control]({% pst 2018/oct/2018-10-09-can-you-control-us %}),
 in any management paradigm.
-Thus, if they go to your superviser and complain about your actions, you have a perfect explanation: you just want to know about their results, that's all.
+Thus, if they go to your supervisor and complain about your actions, you have a perfect explanation: you just want to know about their results, that's all.